 If you have a pre-existing medical condition for which you may require treatment or prescription medication while traveling, be sure to bring an adequate supply - in the original container - and a prescription with your physician's explanation of the condition and generic and brand names of the medication and dosage information.

 Please note that some common prescription medications in the U.S. are illegal abroad.
-Check with the embassies of the countries you expect to visit to make sure that your prescription and over-the-counter medications are permissible.
+Check with the embassies of the countries you expect to visit or ISOS to make sure that your prescription and over-the-counter medications are permissible.
 Carry all medications in your carry-on bag.
 If medical attention is required while in transit, please notify the nearest airline representative or airport employee as soon as possible.

 Do not plan on sending medications abroad.